world-federation-of-advertisers/cross-media-measurement/docs/eks/metrics-deployment.md

 Once created, follow this [doc](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-amg.html) to set up Amazon Managed Grafana for use with Amazon Managed Service for Prometheus

-## Setup EKS cluster to send metric to AMP
+## Set up EKS cluster to send metric to AMP

 [AWS Distro for OpenTelemetry (ADOT)](https://aws-otel.github.io/) is a secure, production-ready, AWS-supported distribution of the OpenTelemetry project that can help publishing EKS cluster metrics to